DanLam838/First-Project/README/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _avalable_, in addition to restricting _____ to the network.
+Load balancing ensures that the application will be highly _avalable_, in addition to restricting __access__ to the network.
 - _TODO: What aspect of security do load balancers protect?
 What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __filesystem__ and system __usage__.
-- _TODO: What does Filebeat watch for?_
+- __Filebeat watch's for new logfiles and file/log events.__
-- _TODO: What does Metricbeat record?_
+- __Metricbeat records the metric data of runnig services such as systems CPU and memory.__

 The configuration details of each machine may be found below.